0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 for participation in the oracle.

 However, you might not be able to immediately disassociate tokens if the tokens are currently allocated to an oracle or pending being unlocked.
-If the node is currently a part of an oracle
+If the node is currently part of an oracle
 (see [How to find out which small oracle your node serves](#how-to-find-out-which-small-oracle-your-node-serves)), you must wait for the oracle to rotate before being able to disassociate the tokens locked to that oracle.